mblum6180/Backup/README.md

 - It's advisable to perform a test backup and restore with non-critical data before using the scripts for important data.

 ## Disclaimer
 These scripts are provided "as is" without warranty of any kind.
-Use them at
+Use them at your own risk.